yeokm1/retro-configs-apple/powermac-g4-mdd-p58/README.md

 sudo reboot
 ```

-This command will subsequently be used whenever we want to switch to boot from Mac OS 9.
-For convenience, this can be placed into a shell script.

 After rebooting, complete the registration.
 The system did hang for me here after the registration window.
 I just did a hard reset of the system.

 <img src="images/powermacg4-os-9-properties.png" width="600">